Wansmer/treesj/README.md

 ## Advanced node

-Although most nodes have similar parameters and can be configured declaratively, sometimes you need to change the values, text, or order of children on the fly.
+Although most nodes have similar parameters and can be configured declarative, sometimes you need to change the values, text, or order of children on the fly.

 To do this, some options accept functions as a value, which are passed instances